 Teachers who teach with passion yield enormous results that help maintain high-quality student learning.
 Their commitment and dedication to teaching are incomparable.

-2. We need teachers who are altruistic.
+2. Great teachers are altruistic.

-Altruism in teaching means highly-motivated acts of concern for the students.
+Altruism in teaching means highly motivated acts of concern for the students.

 Rather than seeking self-aggrandizement, altruistic teachers always delve deeper that their efforts would make sense.
 They stay more connected to their learners and act as guides in the entirety of successful student learning.

 The altruistic behavior of great teachers bequeaths the strengthening of their relationship with learners.
 The more they create stronger relationships with their learners, the more they are provided the opportunities to make a huge difference in their lives.